ctontario/slate/source/index.html.md

 ## Request Schemas

-Where applicable each request will list a "Request Schema" which describes what data can be sent to the API along with the request.
-The Request Schema will be a JSON Schema with up to 3 top level objects, "query", "params" and "body".
+Where applicable each request will list a **_Request Schema_** which describes what data can be sent to the API along with the request.
+The Request Schema will be a JSON Schema with up to 3 top level objects, **_query_**, **_params_** and **_body_**.

 ### Request Query

-Request query fields are passed in at the end of the URI as regular HTML query variables.
+Request query fields are appended to the end of the URI as regular HTML query variables.

 ### Request Parameters

 Request URLs can contain parameters.
 These are usually used to pass in the relevant ID for an operation.
 When requests have parameters in the URI, they will always be in the format of `:requestParam`.
-In addition to be listed in the Request Schema, the request parameters are also displayed in the URI itself.
+In addition to being listed in the Request Schema, the request parameters are also displayed in the URI itself.

 i.e. for the URL `/user/:userId` a request of `/user/123` would try to access the user with the system ID of `123`